Weak convergence of the localized disturbance flow to the coalescing Brownian flow: A new state-space for the coalescing Brownian flow

 \section{A new state-space for the coalescing Brownian flow}

-Proposition \ref{LAF} is unsatisfactory in that it expresses convergence of the disturbance flow only for a given sequence of starting points.
-To remedy this, we must first formulate a suitable limit object.
-This object is known as Arratia's flow, or the Brownian web, and has been studied in some depth.
-However, we have found it convenient to introduce a new state-space of flows, which we now describe.
-We focus for now on the periodic case and discuss the non-periodic case briefly at the end of the section, referring to \cite{TE} for a full account of the extensions needed in that case.
+The weak convergence result for trajectories, obtained in Proposition~\ref{LAF}, suggests the possibility of a deeper result at the level of flows, independent of the choice of starting points for trajectories.
+This would be of interest to understand what statistics of the disturbance flows, beyond trajectories, have weak limits, for example, trajectories of the inverse, reverse-time flow.
+For such a flow-level result, we first specify a state-space and metric for the notion of weak convergence, and then identify a limit object, which we call the coalescing Brownian flow.

 We begin by defining a metric on $\cD$.
 Let $\cS$ denote the set of all periodic contractions on $\mathbb{R}$ having period 1.
 Each $f\in\cD$ can be identified with some $f^\times\in\cS$ by drawing new axes at an angle $\pi/4$ with the old, and scaling appropriately.
-See Figure \ref{Phimap}.
+See Figure~\ref{Phimap}.
+More formally, since $x+f^+(x)$ is strictly increasing in $x$, there is for each $t\in\R$ a unique $x\in\R$ such that